Aarpeet/coding-assignment/README.md

 ```

 ## NOTE
-The payFine feature works based on ctime, hence can only be demonstrated by changing the RENTAL_TIME in User.cpp (set it to 1, default is 7 days)
+The payFine feature works based on ctime, so the due time can be modified in User.cpp by modified RENTAL_TIME

 ## UML Class Diagram